needkg/DayNightPvP/README.md

 - Automatic PvP:  Forget the need to manually enable or disable PvP.
 DayNightPvP takes care of this automatically, activating exciting PvP during the night and safely deactivating it during the day.

-- Intuitive GUI: Easily configure your server's worlds through the plugin's GUI.
-Managing PvP has never been easier!

 - Difficulty Adjustment: To add an extra challenge to your server, the plugin automatically adjusts the game difficulty when day or night begins.